Ernest Daltroff: Biography

 in 1934, Ernest Daltroff, who was always convinced that a man should wear perfume, launched Pour Un Homme, at a time, when men mainly used cologne.

 In 1939, the rise of antisemitism led Ernest Daltroff to take refuge in the United States, arriving early 1940 on board The Manhattan and registering at Ellis Island.
 In France, Félicie took over the reins of the house until 1962 with Michel Morsetti, a perfumer trained by Daltroff.
-Ernest Daltroff never returned to Europe, and died in New York on February 3, 1941.
-He is resting in the Quogue Cemetery, New York.
+Ernest Daltroff never returned to Europe, and died in New York on 3 February 1941.

 Posterity

 In 2000, in homage to Ernest Daltroff, perfumer Richard Fraysse created for the house of Caron, Lady Caron presented in a bottle engraved with the Statue of Liberty.
 "The challenge was, fifty years later, to imagine what Daltroff would have liked to create for the American woman".

 Ernest Daltroff is described by Nathalie Chahine as the most subtle perfumer of his time whose work was closest to that of painters and musicians.
 His legacy continues in the world of perfume and still influences modern perfumers, says Michael Edwards.